Free delivery ($40+) - Next day delivery in Montreal's fast zone

 The label is not compostable.

-Brief overview of so-called compostable packaging:
+A brief overview of so-called compostable packaging:

 So what should you do with your "compostable, but not really" bag?
 See the next question.